tanishkaa08/llama-nexus/doc/rag-search-guide.md

 Next, we'll create embeddings and indexes for documents.

-## Creating Embeddings and Indexes
+## Creating Embeddings and Indices

 Before performing vector search and keyword search, you need to create embeddings and indexes for your documents.
 Embeddings will be stored in Qdrant, while indexes will be used by kw-search-server. llama-nexus provides the `/v1/create/rag` endpoint for creating embeddings and indexes for documents.